knol3j/hashnhedge/site/content/posts/2025/08/phishers-target-aviation-execs-to-scam-customers/index.md

-﻿---
+---
-title: "Phishers Target Aviation Execs to Scam Customers"
+title: 'Phishers Target Aviation Execs to Scam Customers'
 date: "2025-08-19T18:28:03"
 category: "Markets"
-summary: ""
-slug: "phishers target aviation execs to scam customers"
+slug: phishers-target-aviation-execs-to-scam-customers
 source_urls:
   - "https://krebsonsecurity.com/2025/07/phishers-target-aviation-execs-to-scam-customers/"
 seo:
-  title: "Phishers Target Aviation Execs to Scam Customers | Hash n Hedge"
-  description: ""
   keywords: ["news", "markets", "brief"]
 ---
 **Headline** Phishers Exploit CEOs to Trick Clients  **Summary Meta Description** Cybercriminals are targeting executives in the aviation industry, using their positions to phish customers and steal sensitive information.
 The scams often involve emails or phone calls from fake CEOs claiming system updates or security threats.  **Key Points:**  ΓÇó Phishers posing as aviation executives trick clients into revealing login credentials. ΓÇó Scammers claim to be updating systems or addressing security concerns to gain trust. ΓÇó Victims are then directed to malicious websites or prompted to install malware.  **Short Takeaways and Analysis**  1.
 The use of CEO impersonation is a common tactic in phishing attacks, allowing scammers to establish credibility with victims.
 2. Aviation companies must educate their clients on the importance of verifying executive identities before sharing sensitive information.  **Sources** Krebs on Security: Phishers Target Aviation Execs to Scam Customers - https://krebsonsecurity.com/2025/07/phishers-target-aviation-execs-to-scam-customers/